nazsombor/motion/README.md

 The size of the canvas is currently only 1920 x 1080 pixels.
 When you draw a line, it is the most smooth when the canvas has it's full size (fullscreened and no bars).

 When you use the solid brush, it draws a thick line.
 If you press the middle button, it fills the area.
 So if you have a pen line that is not closed, you can close it with the solid brush and then fill the color.

+### Known Issues

+- The textured brush is not implemented yet.
+- Picking color from an image is not picking color correctly, but a slightly differenct one.
+- Glitching when opening the timeline.
+On the second time it is presented correctly.
+- Solid brush's color filling feature doesn't respect pencil lines, only pen lines.
+- Add In-Between button is not yet implemented.